The Long War:

 Some American politicians pointed to Japan’s control of Chinese trade as a major obstacle to American economic growth.
 All of the problems of the Great Depression and its aftermath could be solved, they claimed, if American firms had access to the 530 million consumers of the Chinese marketplace and could compete with Japanese firms within the Empire itself.
 The Japanese steadily refused and curtailed American privileges in the Philippines despite the 1898 treaty.

 Many Americans came to believe their demagogic politicians and blame the Japanese for their misery: the Dust Bowl, massive unemployment, bank failures and more were laid at the feet of the Chrysanthemum Throne.
 It is, after all, far easier to blame others than to look within, and a man who offers easy answers will gain a following among the weak-minded and easily-led.
-The 1940 election saw both candidates – Democrat William Bankhead of Alabama and Republican Wendell Willkie of New York - advocate increased confrontation with Japan over the trade question.
-Bankhead won the presidency with what he and his party considered a mandate for war.
+The 1940 election saw both candidates – Democrat Paul McNutt of Indiana and Republican Wendell Willkie of New York - advocate increased confrontation with Japan over the trade question.
+McNutt won the presidency with what he and his party considered a mandate for war.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.